 - 1. To set, turn the lever to the open position so that the curved part faces away from the bicycle. - 2.
-While holding the lever in one hand, tighten the adjusting nut until it stops. - 3.
-Pivot the lever towards the closed position.
+While holding the lever in one hand, tighten the Adujusting Nut until it stops. - 3.
+Pivot the lever toward the closed position.
 When the lever is halfway closed, there must be firm resistance to turn it beyond that point.
-If resistance is not firm, open the lever and tighten the adjusting nut in a clockwise direction. - 4.
-Continue to pivot the lever all the way to the closed position so that the curved part of the lever faces the bicycle.
+If resistance is not firm, open the lever and tighten the Adjusting Nut in a clockwise direction.